Complaints Procedure In Full | Curtis Parkinson

 Review

-If you ask for a review but do not give any reasons why we need to review our response to your complaint will be held to have been resolved and our complaints procedure finalised.
+If you ask for a review but do not give any reason or explanation as to why we need to review our response to your complaint, it will be held to have been resolved and our complaints procedure finalised.

-If you do not ask us to review our response then you accept that you are satisfied with the outcome.
+If you do not ask us to review our response, you accept that you are satisfied with the outcome.
 Your complaint is resolved and our complaints procedure is finalised as at the date of our response.

 Review Procedure